 Learning to play other people’s guitar solos is a great way to begin learning to write your own!
 Guitar teacher Nils B. shares his tips to learning four classic rock solos so you can develop your technique…

-An essential part of every musician’s development is to imitate those who have already mastered their instrument.
+To start, begin closely listening to your favorite artists.
+After all, an essential part of every musician’s development is to imitate those who have already mastered their instrument.
 After settling on a song, give it a couple of close listens (preferably on headphones or a decent stereo), pick up a good transcription, then learn the rhythm parts, while analyzing the chord progressions and any distinctive rhythmical features.

 Then start learning the solo, phrase by phrase, while determining the relationship of each note with the chord that’s being played, as well as the key of the song.
 Also try listening carefully to the guitar tones, and be conservative with the amount of gain or overdrive when trying to copy these.
 Among other drawbacks, too much overdrive tends to hide your mistakes.